norlinga/spiker/README.md

 Adapting an existing spike just requires attention to the last two items above.

-To get rolling, check out the repo and run `bundle exev bin/setup` to install dependencies.
+To get rolling, check out the repo and run `bundle exec bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bundle exec bin/console` for an interactive prompt that will allow you to experiment.